codebar/tutorials/js/lesson3/tutorial.md

 ##Adding content

-There are many diffrent ways you can add content.
+There are many different ways you can add content.
 You can use **append** to add something to the end to an element, or **prepend** to add to the beginning to an element.

 ```js
 $('#container').append("<div>I love JQuery!</div>")